Tags: baking, bread

 Tags: baking, bread, savory

-For the recipe, see Baking with Julia by Dorie Greenspan or read Maggie’s Always Add More Butter and Phyl of Of Cabbages & King Cakes.
-There’s also a video of Alford, Duguid and Julia making the bread together, and the authors wrote this article that gives more naan tips.
+For the recipe, see Baking with Julia by Dorie Greenspan or read Carie’s Loaves and Stitches.
+There’s also a video of Nancy and Julia making the pockets together.
 Don’t forget to check out the rest of the TWD Blogroll!

 Tags: baking, bread, breakfast